mkstyl3/TalesOfEetacClient/README.md

+# TalesOfEetacClient

-# TalesOfEetacClient is the client version for TalesOfEetac game in Android
+The client side version for TalesOfEetac game in Android